picamator/CacheManager/README.md

 1. `GET: customer\?query="id IN(1,2,3)&fields='name,address'"`
 2. `GET: customer\?query="id IN(1,2)&fields='name'"`

-The second request SHOULD use cache because it has already had information about `customer` with ids 1 and 2.
+The second request SHOULD use cache because it had information about `customer` with id 1 and 2.

 #### Sample 2
 1. `GET: customer\?query="id IN(1,2,3)&fields='name'"`
 2. `GET: customer\?query="id IN(1,2)&fields='name,address'"`

 The second request SHOULD NOT use cache because it asks more information about `customer` that was saved in the cache.
-Therefore after obtained data from server the server response SHOULD be saved in cache overriding the previously saved data.
+Therefore after obtained data the server response SHOULD be saved in cache overriding the previously saved data.

 #### Sample 3
 1. `GET: customer\?query="id IN(1,2,3)&fields='name,address'"`